billthefarmer/diary/README.md

 In markdown mode the **Edit** button floating above the page allows editing entries.
 The **Accept** button restores the formatted view.
 A long touch on the button hides it until the device is rotated or a long touch on the page.
+The **Cancel** button cancels edits to the current entry.
+It will appear only when there are changes to cancel.

 See [Markdown](https://daringfireball.net/projects/markdown) for
 markdown syntax.